-Type of Existing Protection Description Area Covered Effectiveness 2005 Potential Changes 2011 Potential Changes Burn Permits Residents are permitted to obtain burn permits over the phone.
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status Burn Permits Residents are permitted to obtain burn permits over the phone.
 Fire Department personnel provide information on safe burn practices.
 Entire town.
 Effective.
 None.
 None.
 Subdivision Review The Fire Department is involved in the review of subdivision plans.
 Entire town.
 Effective.
 None.
 None.
 Public Education and Outreach The Fire Department has an ongoing educational program in the schools.
 Entire town.
 Effective.
 Participate in the Firewise Communities/USA Program, which encourages and acknowledges actions that minimize home loss to wildfire, and teaches how to prepare for a fire before it occurs.
+Recommended in 2005 plan.
 Still Relevant.